w3f/polkadot-spec/host-spec/README.md

 ## Command line build and diff support

 There is a Makefile to simplify the generation of PDFs and diff PDFs.
-This feature requieres `xvfb` to be installed.
+This feature requires `xvfb` to be installed.
 To build the `polkadot-host-spec.pdf` just use `make` or `make build`.
 To generate `polkadot-host-spec.diff.pdf` use `make diff REV=<revision>` where `<revision>` can be any previous revision to which to compare, i.e. a branch, tag or commit.
+The resulting `polkadot-host-spec.diff.pdf` highlights the differences between the `<revision>` version of the specification with the current version using different colors (red indicates `<revision>` version and green refers to the current version of the text).